'The Godfather': Mexico's ex-defense chief helped ship tons of cocaine and heroin | Law-Order

 Mexico's armed forces are generally perceived as less prone to corruption than the police.
 However, that image has eroded since former president Felipe Calderon first sent in the military to fight the gangs at the end of 2006.
 A tall, imposing man, Cienfuegos fought to shield the army from potentially embarrassing investigations.

 On his watch, the army was accused of extrajudicial killings, including the June 2014 Tlatlaya massacre in central Mexico, where 22 drug gang members were shot dead.
-Last month, arrest warrants were issued in Mexico for soldiers in connection with the kidnapping and suspected massacre of 43 student teachers in September 2014 by drug gang members in cahoots with police.
+Last month, arrest warrants were issued for soldiers in connection with the kidnapping and suspected massacre of 43 student teachers in September 2014.

-Cienfuegos is due to appear in a Los Angeles federal court later on Friday before being transferred to New York, where prosecutors expect him to be arraigned in the coming weeks.
+During a brief court hearing in Los Angeles on Friday, Cienfuegos was ordered to remain in U.S. custody at least until a formal hearing on his detention next week.
+Prosecutors expect him to be arraigned in New York in the coming weeks.
 He could face more than 30 years in prison if convicted.

 Reuters was not immediately able to contact a lawyer the U.S. Attorney's office in Brooklyn said was representing the defendant.